-With all of the recent changes of this year, OT professionals have been thrown into the world of occupational therapy teletherapy.
+With all of the recent changes of this year, OT professionals have been thrown into the virtual world and are striving to understand teletherapy.
 Many are brand new to teletherapy treatment or are seeking resources to use in telehealth.
 This is that resource center.
 Here, you will find occupational therapy teletherapy tools to work with kids online, whether that be in the school-based setting, or as part of outpatient OT services.
 Here, you will find OT activities as well as all of the information you need to flourish in online OT!

 Below, you will find information, tips, and tools related to the following topics: What is teletherapy?
 Occupational therapy teletherapy activities, free teletherapy slide decks, resources for telehealth, and more.